philcockfield/testharness/README.md

   express = require 'express'
   app = express.createServer()

-  # Configure your app as you please...
+  # Configure your app as you please
+  # ...

-  # Configure the TestHarness
+  # Register the TestHarness into your app.
-  testharness = require 'testharness' testharness.configure app
+  require('testharness').configure app

   # Start
   app.listen(process.env.PORT || 3000);